 We developed a social and marketing comms plan alongside Macpot to ensure that their brand channels were growing interest in the run up to launch alongside the offer campaigns that we had produced.

-A single page website was developed to include the fixed menu servings and tell the wider audience about what Macpot had in store for it’s customers.
-Accompanying the website, we built a series of purposeful landing pages to target potential demographics and encourage them to sign up to the loyalty and rewards scheme and be granted a launch offering in return.
+A single page WordPress website was developed to include the fixed menu servings and tell the wider audience about what Macpot had in store for it’s customers.
+In addition to the one-pager, we built a series of purposeful landing pages to target potential demographics and encourage them to sign up to the loyalty and rewards scheme and be granted a launch offering in return.

 The last thing was injecting the brand into the eatery, with signage and interior design assistance to ensure that their space was recognisable to their identity.